Uriel1795/Student_Log_In-Source_Code/README.md

-# Login/Logout Application
+# Student Log In Application

 This application provides a simple login/logout interface with a countdown timer for session expiration.

 ## Features

-- Allows users to log in and logs them out automatically after a specified time.
+- Allows students to log in and logs them out automatically after a specified time.
 - Displays a countdown timer to show the remaining time before automatic logout.
-- Provides a logout button for users to manually log out before the session expires.
+- Provides a logout button for students to manually log out before the session expires.

 ## Installation